mdgeorge4153/hymns/README.md

 the cursor there (and the image still selected on the timeline), right click on the "Location Y" property name and select "Insert Keyframe".
 You'll see that the property turns green to indicate that there is a keyframe on the current frame, and a little green mark appears on the timeline.
+Properties appear green if there is a keyframe on the current frame, and blue if there is a keyframe on a different frame.

 ![Image showing property and green mark](tutorial/keyframe.png)